malda-protocol/malda-lending/docs/src/src/Operator/Operator.sol/contract.Operator.md

 Set supply caps for the given mToken markets.

 Supplying that brings total supply to or above supply cap will revert.
+A value of 0 corresponds to unlimited supplying.

 ```solidity